adrianoc/BlogCode/StructCtors/7 - Required/Part 7 - RequiredWillNotSaveYourJob.en.md

 }
 ```

-The code use the field `_shouldValidate` to control whether correct initialization[^4] should be enforced or not (in this case more specifically, if the constructor has been executed), Notice that this field is declared as `static readonly`; this is very important since with this in place the JIT knowns that, for a given struct instance, once initialized the field value **will never change** so it is free to handle `_shouldValidate` as a constant and do not generate code to check it in the **if** in line #XX; moreover, in case it is evaluated to `false` the JIT can remove the whole `if` statement (whence the close to zero overhead mentioned before).
+The code use the field `_shouldValidate` to control whether correct initialization[^4] should be enforced or not (in this case more specifically, if the constructor has been executed).
+Notice that this field is declared as `static readonly`; this is very important since with this in place the JIT knowns that, for a given struct instance, once initialized, the field value **will never change** so it is free to handle `_shouldValidate` as a constant and to not generate code to check it in the **if** in line #XX; moreover, in case it is evaluated to **false** the JIT can remove the whole `if` statement (whence the close to zero overhead mentioned before).

 You can see this JIT *magic* in action by opening a terminal, creating a console application with the code above and running: